-You see, my life got flipped–turned upside down.
+You see, my life got flipped–turned upside down, and it’s not the first time.

 With that, came many changes.
 I accepted a job far away from all my family and friends.
 I moved, and took one of the three dogs with me.
 Harold became my emotional support.
-However, I am again unemployed and am having to move back in with my parents at age 45 in the midst of a pandemic.
+However, I became unemployed again, as many have during the pandemic.
+I did find another job, but it doesn’t pay enough to support myself.
+Therefore, I have moved back in with my parents at age 45 in the midst of a pandemic.
 Good times, right?

 Thank goodness for my dog Harold.